20 reasons why your emails go to spam (+ how to fix it)

 1. Low open rates or high email deletions without reading

-If your emails consistently record low performance metrics such as open rates or if a lot of readers delete your emails without reading them, spam filters will get triggered.
+If your emails consistently record low performance metrics, such as open rates or if a lot of readers delete your emails without reading them, spam filters will get triggered.

 To tackle this, ensure you’re only sending emails to relevant customers.
 You should also write catchy subject lines to compel your readers to open your emails.